 Clinical Research Study for Children and Teens with Bipolar I Depression

-A research study exploring a potential treatment for children and teens (ages 10-17) living with bipolar I depression.
-Up to $2,000 in family compensation and free round-trip Uber to every visit.
+This investigational research study is evaluating cariprazine for children and teens (ages 10-17) living with bipolar I depression.
+Participation is voluntary, and compensation and transportation support may be available.

 - Your child has been diagnosed with bipolar I disorder